-This is by far the easiest way to declutter and with good reason.
-By paring down as you go through your day you will remove the clutter without any of the stress or overwhelm.
+This is by far the easiest way to declutter, and with good reason.
+By paring down as you go through your day, you will remove the clutter without any of the stress or overwhelm.

 How it works.

 To really make this work you will want to have a few bags or even boxes scattered about your home.
-As you begin to remove the clutter you will not need quite as many donation containers but in the beginning, you will want quite a few.
+As you begin to remove the clutter, you will not need quite as many donation containers, but in the beginning, you will want quite a few.
 A box on the closet floor or a bag hanging on the closet doorknob will work quite well.

-If, however, you have quite a bit of clutter you may want to have both.
+If, however, you have quite a bit of clutter, you may want to have both.
 The key is to make it super simple to remove the clutter for quick donating as you find it.
 Don’t save it for later.
 I like to call this decluttering in real-time.
 It is a game-changer and the way I was able to really clean out our own home without any regret or overwhelm.

-It’s Monday morning and you are running late.
-You rush through your bathroom routine and you are now in your closet getting dressed.
-You grab a pair of socks and as you do you see 5 pairs you haven’t worn in years.
+Let’s see gradual decluttering in action.
+It’s Monday morning, and you are running late.
+You rush through your bathroom routine, and you are now in your closet getting dressed.
+You grab a pair of socks, and as you do, you see 5 pairs you haven’t worn in years.
 You quickly grab them and toss them into the bag hanging on the door handle.

 Next, you head to your kitchen to make breakfast for the kids.
-As you get a cup for your coffee you see a mug way in the back with a large chip in it.
-Without thinking twice you toss it into the trash.
-You start the eggs for your son and as you reach into the drawer for a spatula you find 7 others shoved inside.
+As you get a cup for your coffee, you see a mug way in the back with a large chip in it.
+Without thinking twice, you toss it into the trash.
+You start the eggs for your son, and as you reach into the drawer for a spatula, you find 7 others shoved inside.
 You take out four and put them into the box you have sitting by the table that is labeled “DONATIONS”.

-And just like that, you have donated a dozen items without adding any time whatsoever to your already busy and hectic day.
+And just like that, you have donated a dozen items without adding any time to your already busy and hectic day.

 Can you unclutter an entire home this way?
 Absolutely, but it will take a bit more time.
-However, by incorporating it into your day you will find it easier to do.
-And that might be a great trade-off especially if you have been afraid of letting go of your things.
+However, by incorporating it into your day, you will find it easier to do.
+And that might be a great trade-off, especially if you have been afraid of letting go of your things.

 What do you do when you are stuck?

-I have 2 solutions here.
+I have two solutions here.

 Remember, don’t open the maybe box, just take it to the donation center and be done with it.

-Don’t forget….Decluttering is never one and done.
+Don’t forget….Decluttering is never one-and-done.

 Decluttering is a process.
 A way of life.
 A new way of looking at your things.
 Just like you need to wash the floors regularly or do the laundry every week, you also need to declutter regularly.
-Again how you do it will depend on your clutter personality.
+Again how you do, it will depend on your “clutter personality.”

-Need a slight nudge?
+- Need a slight nudge?
 Then a note on your weekly to-do list or a reminder each month on your phone may be enough.

-Need more of a push?
+- Need more of a push?
 Then a visual reminder might be more your speed.

 How it works.

-Continue through your day as usual, but know if you ever see anything you no longer need, use or love…you can simply toss it into the closest donation box you have sitting out and be done with it.
+Continue through your day as usual, but know if you ever see anything you no longer need, use or love…you can toss it into the closest donation box you have sitting out and be done with it.

-Whenever you head out to run errands take a box or bag with you and replace it with a new empty one.
+Whenever you head out to run errands, take a box or bag with you and replace it with a new empty one.
 This will always keep that clutter gone and out from underfoot.

 Do you have any tips on where to start decluttering or how to help folks start decluttering without the overwhelm?
-If so, just leave a comment below.
+If so, leave a comment below.
 I would love to hear from you!